pradeep9redddy/Let-s-Play-A-Game/README.md

 # Let-s-Play-A-Game
 Web Technology Mini Project based on playing games on browser.

+Prerequisites
+Install Node JS
+Refer to https://nodejs.org/en/ to install nodejs

+Install create-react-app
+Install create-react-app npm package globally.
+This will help to easily run the project and also build the source files easily.
+Use the following command to install create-react-app

+npm install -g create-react-app
+Live Application URL
+The Application is deployed in https://aditya-sridhar.github.io/simple-reactjs-app

+Click on the link to see the application

+Cloning and Running the Application in local
+Clone the project into local

+Install all the npm packages.
+Go into the project folder and type the following command to install all npm packages

+npm install
+In order to run the application Type the following command

+npm start
+The Application Runs on localhost:3000

 #### Note : Nodemodules folder is removed.
 Before testing, kindly install the nodemodules
 #### Dependecies in backend project
 #